almostengr/common-utilities/Almostengr.Common/README.md

 C# library with code that I often use with custom applications.
 This library includes the Result pattern and generics for database driven applications.

-This class library was created for common methods that I use in the applications that I build.
 These include, but are not limited to, methods and classes to make changes to entities, generic repository methods, and generic service classes.

+By using this class library, it reduces the needs to code common functionality and features in every application that I am creating.

 ## Entity Types